How to look after animals in an emergency

 – Treat wounds of injured animals so their comfort level improves.

-- Do not leave halters or headstalls on animals in holding pens or when released.
+– Don’t leave halters or headstalls on animals in holding pens or when released.
 They can catch the tack on trees, equipment and other obstructions.

-- Do not tie animals together when releasing them.
+– Don’t tie animals together when releasing them.
 The connection creates a hazard for the animals and people trying to recapture them.

-- Try to avoid releasing animals unless absolutely necessary to protect your safety.
-They may run accidentally towards other risks.
+– Try to avoid releasing animals unless absolutely necessary to protect your safety, as they may run accidentally towards other risks.

-- In the aftermath of a disaster and/or evacuation, livestock will tend to be more calm if they are able to be returned to familiar surroundings.
+In the aftermath of a disaster and/or evacuation, livestock will tend to be calmer if they are able to be returned to familiar surroundings.
 However, one common problem is they may be picky about their feed and water, especially if they have been evacuated to an area with different-tasting feed options and water.

 ANIMAL EMERGENCY KIT OPTIONS

 Keep a special animal-only emergency kit just inside the door to your barn or in the garage.
 Use a plastic rubbish bin with a lid and don’t be tempted to raid it for daily use; resupply it so new medications/batteries go into the kit and almost expired ones get used up.